Website Design Company Durban: What to Expect from the Process

 Stage Useful output

-Discovery Goals, audience context, and project constraints
+Discovery Goals, audience context, and project constraints.

-Scope and sitemap Page list, structure, and content responsibilities
+Scope and sitemap Page list, structure, and content responsibilities.

-Design direction Approved page approach and revision boundaries
+Design direction Approved page approach and revision boundaries.

-Development Working build with visible implementation progress
+Development Working build with visible implementation progress.

-QA and launch Tested site, fixes handled, and go-live readiness
+QA and launch Tested site, fixes handled, and go-live readiness.

-Post-launch support A clear path for early fixes and optimisation
+Post-launch support A clear path for early fixes and optimisation.

-If a company cannot explain what each stage is meant to produce, the process is usually less mature than it sounds.
+If a company cannot explain what each stage is meant to produce, the process is less mature than it sounds.

 What a well-run project should feel like

-You should usually feel clear on:
+You should feel clear on the working rhythm.

-• what stage the project is in
+• What stage the project is in.

-• what is needed from you
+• What is needed from you.

-• what the next milestone is
+• What the next milestone is.

-• who owns each decision
+• Who owns each decision.

 What weak process usually looks like